fcr3/aeolux/README.md

 This repository serves as the codebase for the Aeolux.ai project.

 ## <a name="Section-Diagram"></a>Relevant-Section Diagram
 Below is a setup diagram to help ease the navigation of the README.
-The relevant sections will be in order from top to bottom and connected via edges:
+The relevant sections will be in order from top to bottom and connected via edges.
+Indentations within the diagram represent subsections:
 ```
 ------------
 | Overview |